primer/view_components/docs/content/components/beta/pagelayout.md

  On smaller screens, `PageLayout` uses vertically stacked rows to display content.
  `PageLayout` is responsible to determine the arrangement of the main regions that compose a page.
 This means anything after the global and local headers (i.e. repo or org headers), and anything before the global footer.

- PageLayout controls the page spacings, supports header and footer regions, provides different styles of sidebars, and handles responsive strategies.
+ PageLayout controls the page spacings, supports header and footer regions, provides different styles of panes, and handles responsive strategies.

 `PageLayout` flows as both column, when there's enough horizontal space to render both `Main` and `Pane` side-by-side (on a desktop of tablet device, per instance);
 or it flows as a row, when `Main` and `Pane` are stacked vertically (e.g. on a mobile device).